Obama and Clinton DID Create the Islamic State!

-In 2008, an utterly unqualified freshman senator from Illinois, Barack Obama, won the Democratic Party’s presidential nomination by centering his campaign on “ending the war in Iraq.”
+In 2008, an utterly unqualified freshman senator from Illinois, Barack Obama, won the Democrat Party’s presidential nomination by centering his campaign on “ending the war in Iraq.”

 His Republican opponent, John McCain, when asked how long we should stay in Iraq, replied, “One hundred years” — as in whatever length of time it takes to ensure that al-Qa'ida and other terrorist organizations did not re-emerge.
 McCain insisted we should maintain 25,000 troops in the region, basing his response on the same rationale for maintaining forces in Germany and Japan since WWII — keeping the peace, preventing the rise of another despotic regime, and providing a strategic regional bulwark.